-The colpocleisis operation can be performed with a general (asleep) or regional (awake but pain-free) anaesthetic.
+The operation can be performed with a general anaesthetic (asleep) or regional (awake but pain-free) anaesthetic.
 The anaesthetist will discuss this with you.
-During the operation, the front and back walls of the vagina are sewn together using dissolvable stitches.
-Sometimes there are some additional dissolvable stitches on the outside of the vagina along the skin between the vagina and anus (perineum).
+During the operation, a cut is made in the back wall of the vagina.
+The sacrospinous ligament in the pelvis is located and stitches are put in it to sew it onto either the vagina (sacrospinous fixation) or cervix (sacrospinous hysteropexy).
+The stitches are slowly absorbed over time; eventually they are replaced by scar tissue which then supports the vagina or uterus.

 A dose of antibiotics will be given during the operation to reduce the risk of infection.
+Sometimes an antiseptic soaked bandage (a pack) is placed in the vagina to prevent bleeding from the wound.

-Usually a catheter tube is inserted along the urethra into your bladder during the operation and left in place until the following morning.
+Sometimes a catheter tube is inserted along the urethra into your bladder during the operation and left in place until the following morning.
+A catheter is always put in if you have a pack inside the vagina.